1nmy-42nd-KOMBU/GraGraGrana/README.md

 # Goal
-To get first place at OKAYAMA Block Tournament of RCJ2023
+To get first place at the Block Tournament of RCJ2023

 # Issues at the last event
 About Hardware